earlution/dev-toolkit/packages/frameworks/kanban/README.md

 ## 🔄 Consumption Pattern for Other Projects

 **CRITICAL:** This framework follows a **copy, don't reference** pattern.
-Projects must copy the framework files into their own repository and customize them, rather than referencing or linking to `vibe-dev-kit`.
+Projects must copy the framework files into their own repository and customize them, rather than referencing or linking to `ai-dev-kit`.

 ### Why Copy, Don't Reference?